TheUpshot/Bedfellows/introduction.md

 The final step is to combine the six scores computed (i.e. exclusivity scores, report type scores, periodicity scores, maxed out scores, length scores, and race focus scores) into a unique, final score.
 We accomplish this by joining the various scores tables and computing a weighted average of the scores, where weights are arbitrarily pre-determined.

 #### Step By Step

-We start by reading score weights to be attributed to each of the six scores from the CSV file 'score_weights.csv' and storing them in `score_weights`.
+We start by reading score weights to be attributed to each of the six scores from the CSV file `score_weights.csv` and storing them in `score_weights`.
 We then join the first five scores (all except race focus scores) on attributes `fec_committee_id` and `other_id`.
 Recall that `fec_committee_id` uniquely identifies contributors and `other_id` uniquely identifies recipients.
 These five scores are attributed to contributor-recipient pairs.
 The weighted average of these five scores is stored in `five_scores`.

 Race focus scores, on the other hand, are attributed to contributors only, so we separately join partial scores from `five_scores` and `race_focus_scores` on attribute `fec_committee_id`.
 This means all contributor-recipient pairs associated with the same recipient are assigned the same race focus scores in the computation of the final score.
 The final result in stored in the `final_scores` table.

 ### Similarity Scores

-Now that we have computed final scores for each contributor-recipient pair in table 'fec_contributions', the next step is to make sense of the results.
+Now that we have computed final scores for each contributor-recipient pair in table `fec_contributions`, the next step is to make sense of the results.

 To interpret the scores, we look for similarities in the distribution of scores across all pairs.
 With all the scores in hand, we are empowered to determine, for instance, what contributors are most similar to each other in terms of campaign contribution patterns.
 The rationale is that contributors with similar score distributions exhibit similar campaign donation behavior.
 (The same rationale applies to recipients and contribution-recipient pairs.)

 In order to perform this similarity analysis, we rely on a vector-based metric known as cosine similarity.
 We first associate each contributor, recipient and pair with a vector of scores.
 We then measure how similar two contributors are by computing the cosine of the angle between them, which we take to be the similarity score associated with the two contributors.
 (Again, the recipient and contributor-recipient pair cases are analogous.)

 #### Step By Step